Cawston and Marsham Heaths

-Cawston and Marsham Heaths is a 116.7 ha biological Site of Special Scientific Interest north of Norwich in Norfolk.
+Cawston and Marsham Heaths is a 116.7 ha biological Site of Special Scientific Interest north of Norwich in Norfolk, England.

 These heaths are dominated by heather, and they have diverse flora including a rich variety of lichens.
 Many species of heathland birds breed on the site, including tree pipits, whinchats and nightjars.

 The heaths are open to the public.